 Katrina struck the heart of Louisiana's sugar industry and destroyed 40 percent of the crop.
 The American Sugar Cane League estimated the annual crop value at $500 million.
 This area of Louisiana had 50 chemical plants, producing 25 percent of the nation's chemicals.
 The nearby Mississippi coast was home to 12 casinos, which took in $1.3 billion each year.
 The storm also damaged oyster beds and the local shrimping industry.

-How Does Katrina's Damage Compare to Other Natural Disasters?
+How Katrina's Damage Compares to Other Natural Disasters

 Katrina's extensive damage was unusual.
 Typically, hurricanes that hit the densely populated East Coast cause the most damage.
-That's because there is a concentration of expensive highrises.
+That's because there is a concentration of expensive highrise buildings.

 Global warming could create more hurricanes the size of Katrina.
 That's because warmer temperatures allow the atmosphere to hold more moisture.
 Rising sea levels make flooding more likely near Gulf Coast cities.
 Global warming has stalled weather patterns in the Gulf region.